CSMfan/Morse-Code-Keyboard/docs/info.md

 Turn switches 1-8 to see which lights in the number display turn on or off

-Ex:If 1,2 is turned off and 3,4,5,6,7,8 are turned on then the 1st light in the number display is turned off and the 2nd,3rd,and 4th are turned on
+Ex:If switches 1,and 2 are turned off, but switches 3,4,5,6,7,8 are turned on then the 1st light in the number display is turned off and the 2nd,3rd,and 4th are turned on

+Therefore 2 switches connected to the same nand can turn the lights in the number display on or off depending on the inputs

 ## External hardware